putitsimply/christian-bible-explained/2-john.md

 2 John is a very short letter in the New Testament.
 It is written by someone who calls himself “the elder,” and Christians have traditionally linked him with John, one of Jesus’ closest followers.

+Even though it is short, it shows two common challenges in early Christian communities: how to love each other well, and how to respond when teachers spread ideas the community believes are false.

 ## What it contains

 ### Who it is written to